Productivity and effectiveness of suppression resources and tactics on large fires | Natural Hazards Research Australia

 Project status

-Heather's PhD is providing empirical measures and modelling of resources that are used for suppression of campaign fires.
-Her research is examining historical data by evaluating recent campaign fires in Australia.
-Operational data is being used to generate models of current suppression resourcing and tactics.
+Heather's PhD provided empirical measures and modelling of resources that are used for suppression of campaign fires.
+Her research examined historical data by evaluating recent campaign fires in Australia.
+Operational data was used to generate models of current suppression resourcing and tactics.
 These models will be used to evaluate various resource scenarios in simulation studies.

 Project details

-Heather's PhD will provide empirical measures and modelling of resources that are used for suppression of campaign fires.
-Research will commence with an examination of historical data by evaluating recent campaign fires in Australia.
-Operational data will be used to generate models of current suppression resourcing and tactics.
+Heather's PhD provided empirical measures and modelling of resources that are used for suppression of campaign fires.
+Her research examined historical data by evaluating recent campaign fires in Australia.
+Operational data was used to generate models of current suppression resourcing and tactics.
 These models will be used to evaluate various resource scenarios in simulation studies.
-For a given set of fire weather, fuel and topographical conditions, the research questions are:
+For a given set of fire weather, fuel and topographical conditions, the research questions were:

 • What is the appropriate level of resources required for successful containment of campaign fires in Australia?